 Emission estimates were generated for the default EFR tank for each type of seal configuration.
 As shown in Table 5-15, the emission estimates ranged from 37 lb/d to 234 lb/d.
 Based on the emission estimates for the different types of primary rim-seals, it is most important to determine whether the rim-seal is a vapor-mounted seal versus a liquid- or shoe-mounted seal.
 In the case of vapor-mounted seals, it is also important to know whether a secondary rim-seal is used on the tank because of the wide variability in the emission estimates (70 to 234 lb/d) for a vapor mounted primary only seal and a vapor mounted primary with secondary rim-seals.
 For liquid-mounted seals, the variability with and without secondary rim-seals is not as significant as that for vapor-mounted rim-seals.
 The emission estimates for liquid-mounted rim-seals varied from 37 to 54 lb/d.
 For shoe-mounted rim-seals, the variability with and without secondary rim-seals is slightly more pronounced than that for liquid-mounted rim-seals ranging from 43 to 103 lb/d.
-Given the wide variability in the emission estimates among primary rim-seal configurations, the reliability of the emission estimates depends strongly on identifying the primary rim-seal type for the tank.
-The relative importance of the secondary rim-seal configuration depends on the type of primary rim-seal used.
+Given the wide variability in the emission estimates among primary rim-seal configurations, the reliability of the emission estimates depends strongly on identifying the primary rim-seal type of primary rim-seal used.